IMED5413 Urban Elective Placement

 - Typically this unit is assessed in the following ways: (1) professional behaviour assessment and (2) elective report.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite standard(s) for the elective report component of the unit, as specified in the unit outline.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the elective report component.

 Supplementary assessment is available for those students who receive an unacceptable rating in their elective report or clinical placement component of the unit.